 Hi [NAME OF STUDENT], this is [YOUR NAME AND TITLE] I am offering you the [POSITION TITLE] with [THE DEPARTMENT NAME] You will be doing [LIST DUTIES] Your pay will be [THE DOLLAR AMOUNT] Your hours will be [TIME] We are looking at [A START DATE OF (give a week out)] You will be reporting to [NAME OF PERSON] and [LOCATION] There are few things we need to go over before you begin.
 Your offer is contingent upon passing a criminal background check.
 You will be receiving an email from HR stating you will need to complete the Criminal Background Check and I9 forms on-line.
 Please complete and submit these forms online.
 You have 24/48 hours to complete the CBC and I9.
+Any delays in this paperwork will delay your start date. online.
+You have 24/48 hours to complete the CBC and I9.
+Any delays in this online.
+You have 24/48 hours to complete the CBC and I9.
+Any delays in this paperwork will delay your start date. online.
+You have 24/48 hours to complete the CBC and I9.
 Any delays in this paperwork will delay your start date.
 You will also get an email from HR with W4 and direct deposit documents.
-Once you are cleared to work you will be asked to take the W4, the 2 required forms of ID for I9 verification, and the direct deposit forms to HR for final_completion.
+Once you are cleared to work you will be asked to take the W4, the two required forms of ID for I9 verification, and the direct deposit forms to HR for final_completion. online.
+You have 24/48 hours to complete the CBC and I9.
+Any delays in this paperwork will delay your start date.
+You will also get an email from HR with W4 and direct deposit documents.
+Once you are cleared to work you will be asked to take the W4, the two required forms of ID for I9 verification, and the direct deposit forms to HR for final_completion.
 Please do not email completed documents.
-Once you have completed your documents, we will go over your duties in detail and will review the Pay Schedule ( give them a copy when they start ) that is also available on your UW-Portal.
-Thank you and we look forward to having you on our TEAM.
-If you have any questions, please contact me at [GIVE YOUR PHONE NUMBER]
+Once you have completed your documents, we will go over your duties in detail and will review the Pay Schedule (give them a copy when they start) that is also available